Secrets and variables

 The encryption keys are managed by Nomad, providing an additional layer of security compared to storing secrets in plain text or using weak encoding methods.

-Nomad supports two types of variables: Nomad variables and HCL (HashiCorp Configuration Language) variables.
-While both serve the purpose of storing and using data within Nomad, they have distinct characteristics and use cases.
+Nomad Enterprise supports two types of variables: Nomad variables and HCL (HashiCorp Configuration Language) variables.
+While both serve the purpose of storing and using data within Nomad Enterprise, they have distinct characteristics and use cases.

-Nomad variables are static k/v formatted variables which are stored by Nomad and can be dynamically accessed at runtime by your application.
-They are encrypted and replicated across Nomad servers, making them suitable for storing sensitive information such as API keys or credentials.
-Nomad variables can be created, updated, and deleted using Nomad's CLI, API, or web UI.
+Nomad variables are static k/v formatted variables.
+Nomad Enterprise stores, encrypts and replicates these and they be dynamically accessed at runtime by your application.
+Replication makes them suitable for storing sensitive information such as API keys or credentials.
+Use the command-line tool, API, or web UI to create, update, and delete Nomad variables.

 Example use of Nomad variables